 Arguably the best vantage of Brisbane is from the Kangaroo Point Cliffs (a name my Canadian friend found most entertaining).
 You’ll get stunning photos of the CBD nestled along the Brisbane River and, if you’re organised, you can take everything you need for a BBQ and use one of the public BBQ’s to partake in a very authentic Brisbane past-time.

 South Bank also offers beautiful views of the city, river and the many bridges linking the two.
 You can stroll through the lush, cool greenery and stop for a delicious Fruit Shake at Champ Kitchen & Bar, tucked under the Wheel of Brisbane.
-A novelty which also impressed my Canadian friends is the man-made beach in South Bank, from which you can see the city.
+A novelty that also impressed my Canadian friends is the man-made beach in South Bank, from which you can see the city.
 I recommend going early in the morning to get a photo of a deserted beach, set against the backdrop of city buildings.
 Head down to Merthyr Bowls for a game of barefoot lawn bowls and an icy cold beer and BBQ lunch.

 Other places worthy of a visit and subsequent Facebook-ready photoshoot are City Hall in King George Square, New Farm Park and the Powerhouse, the Gallery of Modern Art (GoMA), Eagle Street Pier and the Story Bridge.
 After the sun sets, head down to the South Bank Night Market for some great people watching and shopping.
 Teneriffe is littered with cosy cafe’s and the iconic Woolstores while West End offers up the authentic Davies Park Market every Saturday.